 How Sweet it is to Absorb Sucrose, But What if you Can’t?

-I once had a client that was diagnosed with sucrose malabsorption, listening to how much her life had been impacted was heartbreaking.
+I once had a client who was diagnosed with sucrose malabsorption; listening to how much her life had been impacted was heartbreaking.
 She felt trapped in her own house, unable to travel without fear of having an accident.
-She would have to find the restroom immediately, anytime she was brave enough to venture out
+She would have to find the restroom immediately anytime she was brave enough to venture out.

-She was to the point of having to wear incontinence undergarments in order to feel comfortable enough to go to the grocery store, only to face the aisles of food she was afraid to eat.
-She was at the point of desperation when we first met and was willing to do anything to get back to the life she once had prior to developing this condition, so we got to work.
+She was to the point of having to wear incontinence undergarments to feel comfortable enough to go to the grocery store, only to face the aisles of food she was afraid to eat.
+She was at the point of desperation when we first met and was willing to do anything to get back to the life she once had before developing this condition, so we got to work.

 Sucrose malabsorption is becoming a more common diagnosis that can develop due to damage to the gastrointestinal tract from IBS, Celiac disease, or small intestine bacterial overgrowth (SIBO).
 This can also be a congenital disorder that you are born with.